MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/upgrade-fails-error-5133.md

 Once SQL Server starts without trace flag 902, the upgrade script will be executed again.

-- If the SP/CU upgrade script completes successfully, you can check the SQL Server error log and bootstrap folder to verify.
+- If the SP or CU upgrade script completes successfully, you can check the SQL Server error log and bootstrap folder to verify.
 - If the upgrade script fails again, check the SQL Server error log for other errors and troubleshoot the new errors.